Patrick Hogan (Labour Party politician): Political career

 As a young man he joined Conradh na Gaeilge and the Irish Volunteers; however, he was deported to England for his activities.
 During the Irish War of Independence he fought against the Black and Tans in County Clare.
 After the Anglo-Irish Treaty he became an official with the Irish Transport and General Workers' Union (ITGWU).
 He was elected to Dáil Éireann as a Labour Party Teachta Dála (TD) for the Clare constituency in 1923.
-He lost his seat at the 1938 general election, and was subsequently elected to Seanad Éireann on the Labour Panel.
+While sitting in the Dáil, he was called to the bar in 1936.
+He lost his seat at the 1938 general election, and was subsequently elected to the 3rd Seanad on the Labour Panel.

-While sitting in the Dáil, he qualified as a barrister-at-law and was called to the bar in 1936.
 He remained in the Seanad until 1943 when he returned to the Dáil at the 1943 general election.
 He lost his Dáil seat again at the 1944 general election, but regained it at the 1948 general election.
-In 1951 he became Ceann Comhairle of Dáil Éireann, a position he held until his retirement in 1967.
+In 1951 he was elected as Ceann Comhairle, a position he held until his retirement in 1967.
 He welcomed United States President John F. Kennedy to the house on 28 June 1963 during his visit to Ireland.